joanroig/candlesticks-api/ASSUMPTIONS.md

 - A user requests data that contains cloned candlesticks
 - Instantly after, a quote generates a candlestick that was missing in the previous response
 - Instantly after, the same user requests the same data again.
 The response will be different, as one of the candlesticks is not cloned and it contains the real candlestick data instead of the cloned one.

+## Reconnections

+If the partner service is disconnected, all data must be cleared as the information will probably not be consistent.